Cimex lectularius L.

 Bed bugs are found in cracks and crevices, including mattress seams, sheets, furniture, behind baseboards, electrical outlet plates and picture frames.
 Often found in hotels, where they can travel from room to room and in visitors’ luggage or other personal belongings such as purses and briefcases.

 Signs of a Bed Bug Infestation

-After feeding, bed bugs return to their harborage to hide.
-They eventually defecate in these areas, which appears as black to brown stains on porous surfaces or black to brown mounds on nonporous surfaces.
+Defecation (bed bug droppings): After feeding, bed bugs return to their harborage to hide where they defecate black to brown stains on porous surfaces or black to brown mounds on nonporous surfaces.

 Bites also may indicate bed bug activity, but further signs will need to be found, since other sources can cause red welts on the skin.

 You can pick up bed bugs almost anywhere — offices, stores, hotels and gyms for starters.
 They’re great at hiding and have been known to hitchhike in luggage, personal belongings or even you.
 Once indoors, they can be very difficult to control without the help of an experienced pest specialist.
 You can reduce your chances of a costly bed bug infestation by catching them early.